faithvoid/script.xlinkrevived/README.md

 Make sure that XLink Kai is running, has "Allow remote UI connections" enabled in the settings (usually on by default), and that UDP/TCP ports 34522 are allowed in your firewall settings.

+- "I'm getting zero notifications from the notifier for some reason, even though I've restarted the script / Xodi?"

+For some reason, sometimes a takeover can repeatedly fail and lead to this issue.
+Restart the XLink Kai client on your PC and try again.

 - "I downloaded it from the repository instead of the release .zip and it doesn't work?"

 That's why there's a release zip.
 Changes made directly to the repository are experimental, you're on your own if you run the repo builds.